 For example, let’s say you’re selling a course on freelance writing.
 You can write for writing publications and ensure that your byline points to the course you’re selling.
-What you write about in your blog post should in some way relate to the course you’re selling.
+What you write about in your blog post should in some way relate to your product.

 Here’s another example: let’s say you’re a make-up blogger and you’re selling a course on make-up artistry.
 You could write guest posts containing mini tutorials and pitch them to beauty blogs.
 In your byline, link to your more extensive course.
-Of course, if you can link to your course right in the body of the article, that’s even better.
+If you can link to your course right in the body of the article, that’s even better.

 Having said all this, if you can find a way to promote your products while getting paid, that’s many times better than writing for free.
 Most decent-paying publications will allow a byline, so you get paid while also being able to point to the products you’re selling.

 There are several reasons for writing for free.
 But don’t get into the trap of writing for free all the time, or you’ll never be able to make a career out of this.

 Any time you’re about to ask to be published without getting paid, consider the return on your investment of time.
 What do you think you’ll get out of writing for free?
 If it’s more traffic to your site, make sure you have a way of checking that (install Google Analytics and check the numbers, for example).

 Always ask this question before giving up your precious (potentially earning) time for a publication that does not pay: what’s my return on investment?
 This question should apply to time as well as money.

 - Writing for the Sake of Writing - August 9, 2021